 A reconstruction came in 1936 when a new road was planned to the exposition site next to the AVUS.
 The Nordkurve should make place for this new road, but to compensate the AVUS a new Nordkurve was constructed.
 This new corner was paved with bricks and had a banking of 43,6º!
 This made the AVUS the fastest race track in the World.
 Also a new office building (Now the AVUS motel) and an new main grandstand where built.

 In the spring of 1937 the renewed AVUS was ready and the first race was held in may.
 That race was won by Hermann Lang in his Mercedes with an average speed about 260 km/h (160 Mph) with top speeds about 380 km/h (225 Mph).
 These records would stand for more than three decades!

 In 1938 the AVUS was connected with the expanding web of German Motorways.
 For this the Südkurve was demolished.
 There where plans to build a high banked Südkurve, but the out broke of the Second World War in September 1939 stopped these plans.

 After the war first races at the AVUS where held in 1951 at the shorter version from 8,3 km (5.157 Miles), which was used before the war for motorcycle races.
 In state of a long loop, the Southern turning point was now a flat corner which looked like a bus stop.

 German Grand Prix

-For political reasons the 1959 German Grand Prix was held at the AVUS to give the people in the Russian occupation zone the change to visit the race (NB: The Berlin wall was built in 1961).
+For political reasons the 1959 German Grand Prix was held at the AVUS to give the people in the Russian occupation zone the opportunity to visit the race (NB: The Berlin wall was built in 1961).
 As a gesture to the East German fans they could pay their ticket in East Marks.

 This should be the only official Formula 1 Grand Prix at the AVUS (In 1954 there was also a Formula 1 race at the AVUS which was not counting for the championship).
 The Saturday before the Grand Prix Frenchman Jean Behra was killed during a supporting sports car race.